hashicorp/terraform-provider-vault/website/docs/index.html.markdown

   the given token must have the update capability on the auth/token/create path in Vault in order to create child tokens.

+* `token_name` - (Optional) Token name, that will be used by Terraform when creating the child token.
+This is useful to provide a reference of the Terraform run traceable in vault audit log, e.g. commit hash or id of the CI/CD execution job.
+May be set via the `VAULT_TOKEN_NAME` environment variable.

 * `ca_cert_file` - (Optional) Path to a file on local disk that will be used to validate the certificate presented by the Vault server.
   May be set via the `VAULT_CACERT` environment variable.